 temporarily disabled due to recursive routing

-The Router as a PMTUD Participant at the Endpoint of a Tunnel
+Router as PMTUD Participant at Endpoint of Tunnel

 The router has two different PMTUD roles to play when it is the endpoint of a tunnel.

-The second role comes into play after the router has encapsulated the original IP packet inside the tunnel packet.
-At this stage, the router acts more like a host with respect to PMTUD and in regards to the tunnel IP packet.
+The second role comes into play after the router has encapsulated the original IPv4 packet inside the tunnel packet.
+At this stage, the router acts more like a host with respect to PMTUD and in regards to the tunnel IPv4 packet.

-Lets start by looking at what happens when the router acts in the first role, a router that forwards host IP packets, with respect to PMTUD.
-This role comes into play before the router encapsulates the host IP packet inside the tunnel packet.
+Lets have a look at what happens when the router acts in the first role, a router that forwards host IPv4 packets, with respect to PMTUD.
+This role comes into play before the router encapsulates the host IPv4 packet inside the tunnel packet.

 If the router participates as the forwarder of a host packet it will complete these actions: